Concrete Pumping (BBCP)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Concrete Pumping’s ROIC has increased over the last few years.
+On average, Concrete Pumping’s ROIC increased by 2.7 percentage points annually over the last few years.
 This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-12. Key Takeaways from Concrete Pumping’s Q4 Results
+12. Key Takeaways from Concrete Pumping’s Q1 Results

 We struggled to find many positives in these results.
-Its full-year EBITDA guidance missed significantly and its revenue fell short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock traded down 2.5% to $5.90 immediately following the results.
+Its full-year revenue guidance missed and its full-year EBITDA guidance fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 14% to $6.08 immediately after reporting.

 13. Is Now The Time To Buy Concrete Pumping?

-Concrete Pumping’s business quality ultimately falls short of our standards.
-For starters, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its expanding operating margin shows the business has become more efficient, the downside is its cash profitability fell over the last five years.
-On top of that, its flat organic revenue disappointed.
+We see the value of companies helping their customers, but in the case of Concrete Pumping, we’re out.
+To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its organic revenue declined.
+On top of that, its cash profitability fell over the last five years.

-Concrete Pumping’s P/E ratio based on the next 12 months is 15.7x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're pretty confident there are superior stocks to buy right now.
+Concrete Pumping’s P/E ratio based on the next 12 months is 16.3x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are more exciting stocks to buy at the moment.